osw282/pulumi-aws-eks-hello-world-demo/README.md

 We have a publicly reachable app.

 I hope you find this demo useful.
-We just deployed a web app that says hello world, which has no use in the real world.

-But the set-up and knowledge are transferable to your more complex systems.

 # What's Next